vkalvakotamath/entropic_llms/README.md

 # Entropic_LLMs
 Repository on entropic large language models.
 Will hopefully add some ideas and stacks here.
-Currently only uploaded a quick Note on EBMs and entropic models, which is basically me just fantasizing about Entropix.
-Nothing fancy yet, more or less purely theoretical ideas.
+Currently only uploaded a quick Note on EBMs and entropic models.
+In an upcoming update I will add the full Note on varentropy-complexity and sparsity methods.
+A more theoretical generalization for EBMs will be added as well, mostly.

-PS I don't know what license I selected but meh whatever.
+I need to code example models too, but currently I have no fully working demos.